ibalpinar/snake-for-web/README.md

 - `IMP` The snake must be 3 pieces when the game starts
 - `IMP` Make the head of the snake a different color
 - `IMP` Get player name and show it on the game header
+- `IMP` Place a column to the right side of the playground and list the scores of the players with their names
+- `IMP` Players under 5 points should not be listed.
 - `IMP` Touch screen mobile device support
+- `IMP` Set Optional style option
 - `BUG` Sometimes the linearity of the snake is broken when the game is over

 ### Important Notice